-You can use this calculator to solve first degree differential equation with a given initial value using the Runge-Kutta method AKA classic Runge-Kutta method (because in fact there is a family of Runge-Kutta methods) or RK4 (because it is fourth-order method).
+You can use this calculator to solve first-degree differential equation with a given initial value using the Runge-Kutta method AKA classic Runge-Kutta method (because there is a family of Runge-Kutta methods) or RK4 (because it is a fourth-order method).

 To use this method, you should have differential equation in the form

 and enter the right side of the equation f(x,y) in the y' field below.

 You also need initial value as

 and the point for which you want to approximate the value.

 The last parameter of a method - a step size, is a step to compute the next approximation of a function curve.

 Method details can be found below the calculator.